isomerpages/mlaw-corp/_covid19/05-application-for-assessor.md

 You should only make an application for an Assessor’s Determination (“<b>Application</b>”) if you are unable to come to an agreement with the other party or parties to the contract.

 Please note that the outcome of the Application will be final.
-There will be no appeals against the Assessor’s determination.
+There will be no appeals from the Assessor’s determination.

 ##### Step 1: Applicant Applies for an Assessor's Determination #####
 Any party or parties to the contract who wish to apply for an Assessor’s determination (“<b>the Applicant</b>”) must submit to the Registrar an <b>Application</b> after serving or being served the <b>Notification for Relief</b>:
-* For Applicants who are individuals, please use this [link (SingPass)](https://go.gov.sg/application-for-determination-singpass){:target="_blank"}.
-* For Applicants which are business entities, please use this [link (CorpPass)](https://go.gov.sg/application-for-determination-corppass){:target="_blank"}.

-The <b>Application</b> must be accompanied by:
+The Application must be accompanied by:
-* A copy of the <b>Notification for Relief</b>;
+•	A copy of the **Notification for Relief**;
-* A copy of the contract or, if there is no written contract, a description of how the contract was made and the relevant terms of the contract; and
+•	A copy of the contract or, if there is no written contract, a description of how the contract was made and the relevant terms of the contract; and
-* Any other supporting documents.
+•	Any other supporting documents.

-Currently, an <b>Application for an Assessor's Determination</b> can be submitted at no cost.
+Currently, an **Application for an Assessor’s Determination** can be submitted at no cost.

+To submit the **Application** to the Registrar using the electronic system:

+* If you are acting on behalf of an entity that is a party to the contract, please use this [link (CorpPass)](https://go.gov.sg/application-for-determination-corppass){:target="_blank"}.
+* If you are an individual who is a party to the contract, please use this [link (SingPass)](https://go.gov.sg/application-for-determination-singpass){:target="_blank"}.

+Note: It is important that you use the correct link to submit the **Application**.
+Otherwise, the **Application** may be rejected.

+To register for a SingPass or CorpPass, please visit [https://www.singpass.gov.sg](https://www.singpass.gov.sg){:target="_blank"} or [https://www.corppass.gov.sg](https://www.corppass.gov.sg){:target="_blank"}, respectively.

 ##### Step 2: Registrar Reviews Application for an Assessor's Determination #####
 The Registrar will review the <b>Application</b>.